 - Try to wash the area with water if possible.

-- You should clean stained area by flushing with pure water and mild soap or powder.
+- You should clean a stained area by flushing with pure water and mild soap or powder.

 - Try to dry the wet areas with a soft and dry cloth